 The property tax code requires that the Property Tax Assistance Division of Texas Comptroller Office conduct an internal ratio study in each appraisal district biannually to determine the degree of uniformity of and the median level of appraisal with each major property category in each school district.
 The districts values must be within the 5% margin of the state's ratio study in order for the Comptroller to certify local value to the Commissioner of Education for school funding.
-For 2017, School District in the boundaries of Kleberg County received certified local value in all school districts
+For 2020, School District in the boundaries of Kleberg County received certified local value with the exception of Kingsville I.S.D..
+The 2020 Study for Kingsville I.S.D. reflected that Multi Family Properties and Commercial Properties were appraised below the needed value and ratio determined by the Texas Comptroller.

-2018 Protest Data
+2020 Protest Data